This is an unapologetic tribute to an amazing salad we enjoyed in February at a very special dinner party.

 Cress, Sea Asparagus and Cucumber Salad with Pear and Shallot Vinaigrette

-A wonderful blend of greens, crunchy sea asparagus, crisp cucumbers, cream avocado and sweet pear batons in a shallot vinaigrette.
+A wonderful blend of greens, crunchy sea asparagus, fresh cucumber, creamy avocado and sweet pear batons in a shallot and champagne vinaigrette.
 Perfect for any occasion

-- 3 parts extra virgin olive oil make it the good stuff, not the cooking grade
+- 3 parts (approx 6 tbsp) extra virgin olive oil use the good stuff!

-- 1 part champagne vinegar if you can't find this, then use a white wine vinegar
+- 1 part (approx 2 tbsp) champagne vinegar if you can't find this, then use white wine vinegar

 - 1/2-1 Bartlett pear